 What is the Edinburgh Science Festival?

 The festival breaks down barriers to STEM (science, technology, engineering and mathematics), exploring everything from cutting-edge technology to climate change.
-The Edinburgh Science Festival programme takes place in galleries, public spaces and museums across Edinburgh.
-In 2025, the festival took place in around 30 venues including Dynamic Earth, Edinburgh Zoo, The University of Edinburgh and the National Museum of Scotland.

 What is the history of the Edinburgh Science Festival?

 The Edinburgh Science Festival was the first event of its kind in the world.
-Founded in 1989 as an education charity to encourage people to discover the wonders of the world, this two-week-long festival was developed to celebrate science and technology and communicate the excitement and benefits both can bring.
+Founded in 1989 as an education charity to encourage people to discover the wonders of the world, this two-week festival was developed to celebrate science and technology and communicate the excitement and benefits both can bring.

 Find out more about the Edinburgh Science Festival (edinburghscience.org.uk)